isc-projects/bind9/doc/arm/reference.rst

 ``+++ Statistics Dump +++ (973798949)``

-The number in parentheses is a standard Unix-style timestamp, measured as seconds since January 1, 1970.
+The number in parentheses is a standard Unix-style timestamp, measured in seconds since January 1, 1970.
 Following that line is a set of statistics information, which is categorized as described above.
 Each section begins with a line, like:

 ``++ Name Server Statistics ++``

-Each section consists of lines, each containing the statistics counter value followed by its textual description.
-See below for available counters.
+Each section consists of lines, each containing the statistics counter value followed by its textual description; see below for available counters.
 For brevity, counters that have a value of 0 are not shown in the statistics file.